Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Power law dependence of

 while far from the junction it is given by

-\tdos in the zero-energy limit is enhanced when $\Delta_{i}-1<0$, is marginal when $\Delta_{i} = 1$ and is suppressed when $\Delta_{i}-1>0$.
-Our primary focus is to study $\Delta^{0}_{i}$ but before we go ahead we briefly discuss $\Delta^{\infty}_{i}$. $\Delta^{\infty}$ does not depend on the fixed point that we impose at the junction but gets modified only by the bulk interaction between the edges and always corresponds to suppressed \tdos irrespective of the interaction strength which is expected from standard \lut physics~\cite{SDas2009}.
-The explicit form for \tdos exponent $\Delta^{\infty}_{i}$ corresponding to our model considered in Eq.~(\ref{Eq:Main_interacting Hamiltonian}) is given by
+\tdos in the zero-energy limit is enhanced when $\Delta_{i}-1<0$, is marginal when $\Delta_{i} = 1$, and is suppressed when $\Delta_{i}-1>0$.
+Our primary focus is to study $\Delta^{0}_{i}$, but before we go ahead, we briefly discuss $\Delta^{\infty}_{i}$. $\Delta^{\infty}$ does not depend on the fixed point that we impose at the junction but gets modified only by the bulk interaction between the edges, and it always corresponds to suppressed \tdos irrespective of the interaction strength which is expected from standard \lut physics~\cite{SDas2009}.
+The explicit form for the \tdos exponent $\Delta^{\infty}_{i}$ corresponding to our model considered in Eq.~(\ref{Eq:Main_interacting Hamiltonian}) is given by

-Note that in the $\alpha,\beta,\gamma \rightarrow 0$ limit we recover the expected $1/\nu$ power-law suppression of \tdos for an edge of fractional quantum Hall state~\cite{chang2003}.
-The power law of $1/\nu$ is also recovered when only $\alpha, \gamma \rightarrow 0$ while $\beta \neq 0$, due to the fact that the non-zero $\beta$ corresponds to a pure forward scattering interaction and hence can result only in the renormalization of Fermi velocity but can not influence the power law of \tdosd.
-One should also note that, even in absence of tunneling between the edges at $x=0$, the very presence of interaction parameter $\alpha, \gamma$ breaks translational invariance along the edge while $\beta$ alone does not affect translational invariance as expected.
+Note that in the $\alpha,\beta,\gamma \rightarrow 0$ limit we recover the expected $1/\nu$ power-law suppression of \tdos for an edge of the fractional quantum Hall state~\cite{chang2003}.
+The power law of $1/\nu$ is also recovered when only $\alpha, \gamma \rightarrow 0$ while $\beta \neq 0$, due to the fact that the nonzero $\beta$ corresponds to a pure forward scattering interaction and hence can result only in the renormalization of Fermi velocity but cannot influence the power law of the \tdosd.
+One should also note that even in absence of the tunneling between the edges at $x=0$, the very presence of interaction parameters $\alpha, \gamma$ breaks translational invariance along the edge while $\beta$ alone does not affect translational invariance as expected.